ofsand/ecommerce-shop-backend/README.md

 npm start
 ```

-- Don't hesitate to fork the project and add more functionnalities and send a pull request on the project
+- Don't hesitate to fork the project and add more functionnalities

 ### Overview
 First of all my motivations that let me go for this project, and commit every single functionnality, is having a clear idea about how the MEAN stack works and how a Monorepo can affect the organization of my project.